YamaiKaguya/YamaiKaguya/README.md

 </p>

 # HELLO, WORLD! 🌍 I'M FREWEN REI DALISAY
-  I'm a Programmer who likes to explore Tech, With a speciality in web development.
+  I likes to explore Tech, With a speciality in web development.

 TECHNOLOGIES AND TOOLS: